When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 Inadequate Hazard Coverage

-At times, there may be gaps or limitations in the scope of a particular permit.
 This could mean that the permit is not comprehensive enough to address all of the potential hazards that may arise in a given situation.
-It could also indicate that the permit’s format is not suitable for capturing all of the potential risks that need to be considered.
+It could also indicate that the permit’s format is not suitable for capturing all of the possible risks that need to be considered.

 Given this, careful planning and thorough risk assessment are essential to ensure that all hazards are identified and addressed appropriately.